daronphang/coding_resources/unicode.md

 ### UTF Implementations:
 ```
 UTF-8       Each symbol represented by 1-to-4 byte code.
+Stnadard encoding on web.
 UTF-16      Fixed width encoding scheme in which each symbol is represented by two-byte code.
 ```